 Once this second segment is set up, get the Segment ID using the same process as the first segment with all the profiles.

-Finally, an S3 bucket is required for Lexer to import and export data to Braze so data on both platforms is kept in sync.
+Setting up an S3 bucket ensures that data on both platforms is kept in sync.

 To start integrating your Braze account, let us know whether you’d like us to manage an S3 bucket for you.
 We will set up everything and provide the credentials you need to integrate your account.